No release in over 3 years

 Adds the Twitter Bootstrap framework to your Jekyll site.

-Although the Twitter Bootstrap - framework exists as a GEM, called Bootstrap Ruby Gem, it cannot be used directly in a Jekyll site, because it is specifically made for the Rails asset pipeline.
+Although the Twitter Bootstrap framework is available as a Ruby gem (Bootstrap Ruby Gem), it cannot be used directly in a Jekyll site because it is specifically designed for the Rails asset pipeline.

-bootstrap4jekyll integrates the Bootstrap Ruby Gem into Jekyll.
-Thus making the Bootstrap Ruby Gem available to Jekyll users.
+bootstrap4jekyll integrates the Bootstrap Ruby Gem into Jekyll, making the framework available to Jekyll users.
+This gem is inspired by the jekyll-bootstrap-sass gem, which is no longer maintained.

 Add the following to your site's Gemfile: